 Granulated sugar is made from either sugar cane or sugar beet, but blends of both are common because many sugar producers don't sell directly to consumers.
 They have their products sold and distributed by sugar marketing organizations, which may blend beet and cane sugars, based on price and availability.

 I am often asked: "Does the brand of sugar matter?"
-To most people — regardless of whether it is from cane, beet, or a blend — any brand of granulated white sugar looks, tastes, smells, and performs the same way in the kitchen.
-Read more about it on a previous post: Cane vs. Beet Sugar: A Difference?
+To most people — regardless of whether it is from cane, beet, or a blend — any brand of granulated white sugar looks, tastes, smells and performs the same way in the kitchen.
+Read more about it in a previous post: Cane vs. Beet Sugar: A Difference?